theboywhomakesgames/fromthetransistor/1-ARM/README.md

 The most important PDF file in this directory would be ARMsoc.pdf.
 It's a book from Steve Furber.
 I'm not sure if I'm violating the copy-right by sharing it.
 Just let me know Steve if you don't want your book to be shared like this :D. I'll just remove it and write the essential information for this project in this readme instead.

+## Warning
+All page numbers mentioned in this document are pdf page numbers.
+The ones shown in the pdf viewer and not the ones on the actual pages as they're quite different.

 ## 1- Memory
 Code a memory of any sort.
 It should be 32-bit addressable and little endian.